 To Do Lists

 To do lists are great for quickly capturing ideas when you are away from the desk or for reminding yourself about what else is on your list when you get very busy and are in danger of losing sight of your priorities.
 I was using Wunderlist until recently and I have moved to Trello now.
-Trello gives me more organisational features.
+Trello gives me more organisational features and surely improves productivity.

 We all know about Dropbox and Google Drive.
 I keep some key documents in Dropbox and if I need to send such a document to someone, I can send it straight from the phone.
 This has come in very handy for me a couple of times.
 For example, once I was away from the office and got a call from a prospect asking for a copy of a document I had mentioned to them previously.
 I was able to access the document in the cloud and send it immediately, without having to go back to the office.